The Network Center for the EANET releases the Data Report 2021

 Over the years, EANET scientists and monitoring officers have improved the collective knowledge and skills of the Network, among others on the quality assurance and quality control (QA/QC) of the data.

 The Report of the Inter-laboratory Comparison Project is conducted each year among the EANET analytical laboratories, based on the quality assurance/quality control (QA/QC) programs of the Network.
 The objectives of this project are to recognize the analytical precision and accuracy of the measurement in each participating laboratory, to give further opportunities to improve the quality of the analysis, and to improve the reliability of analytical data through the assessment of suitable analytical methods and techniques.

 Why download EANET data?

 EANET data is available for non-commercial use for scientists, researchers, students, mobile app developers, etc… and anyone who wishes to understand the state of acid deposition and air pollution in East Asia over the last two decades.

 By widely sharing data, EANET aims at improving the global knowledge on acid deposition, as well as providing collaboration opportunities to improve public health and ecosystems’ restoration.

 How to access EANET Data?

-Users may also access customized data, such as hourly, weekly, and bi-weekly data of wet and dry deposition monitoring, by registering on the monitoring portal.
+Users may also access customized data, such as hourly, weekly, and bi-weekly data on wet and dry deposition monitoring, by registering on the monitoring portal.

-Photo credits: Monitoring sites map: all rights reserved to EANET; cover photo: Niigata Prefecture by Pauline Vezelle, (2022), free of copyrights.
+Photo credits: Monitoring sites map: all rights reserved to EANET; cover photo: Cloud fall in Japan by S. Tsuchiya, (2023), free of copyrights.